 Hazardous waste containers in Community College of Denver laboratories may be stored in a satellite accumulation area (SAA).
-SAAs are used to manage hazardous waste in laboratories and shops because doing so provides safe and effective means to accumulate hazardous waste before removal by AHEC EH&S. Additionally, SAAs provide the least restrictive regulatory option for the accumulation and storage of hazardous waste containers.
+SAAs are used to manage hazardous waste in laboratories and shops because doing so provides safe and effective means to accumulate hazardous waste before removal by a licensed and registered waste removal contractor.
+Additionally, SAAs provide the least restrictive regulatory option for the accumulation and storage of hazardous waste containers.
 The following SAA rules must be followed at all times when managing hazardous waste in a laboratory:

-- All waste must be stored in containers. - Containers must be in good condition and compatible with the waste they contain (no corrosive waste in metal containers). - Containers must be kept closed at all times except when adding or removing waste. - Containers must be labeled or clearly marked with words that describe the contents of the waste (e.g., liquid chromatography waste) and the words "Hazardous Waste" or the AHEC "green tag", which indicates the container's contents and that it is ready for proper disposal. - Containers must be stored at or near the point of generation and under the control of the generator of the waste (wastes should remain in the same room they were generated in).
+- All waste must be stored in containers. - Containers must be in good condition and compatible with the waste they contain (no corrosive waste in metal containers). - Containers must be kept closed at all times except when adding or removing waste. - Containers must be labeled or clearly marked with words that describe the contents of the waste (e.g., liquid chromatography waste) and the words "Hazardous Waste". - Containers must be stored at or near the point of generation and under the control of the generator of the waste (wastes should remain in the same room they were generated in).
 A central waste collection room should not be established. - The waste storage volume should never exceed 55 gallons per SAA. - Containers should be segregated by chemical compatibility during storage (e.g., acids away from bases, secondary containment can be used as a means of segregation). - Avoid mixing incompatible waste streams in the same container (e.g., acids with bases, oxidizers with organic solvents) that will potentially create an exothermic reaction in the waste container.
 If mixing waste streams does create heat, allow the container to vent and cool in a chemical fume hood before sealing to avoid over pressurization of the container. - Collect all highly toxic, reactive, mercury and any exotic wastes (e.g., dioxin compounds, PCBs, controlled substances) separately even if they are chemically compatible with other waste streams.
 Failing to do so can result in costly disposal fees (e.g., mixing mercury with an organic solvent waste means that the entire waste stream must be treated as mercury waste).